lucianodelucchi/legacy-website-wrapper/README.md

 composer install
 ```

-To make sure all the requests are sent to the front controller you'll have to teak your web server configuration, here is the config file for nginx:
+To make sure all the requests are sent to the front controller you'll have to tweak your web server configuration, here is the config file for nginx:
 https://gist.github.com/lucianodelucchi/8999075

 Enjoy!